marlonbernardes/awesome-berlin/en/pages/bank-account.md

 ## [ING-DiBa](https://www.ing-diba.de/)

 ING-DiBa AG is a subsidiary of the Dutch multinational ING Group.
-It's aslo an online bank with no physical branches.
-Opening an account costs nothing by it may takes from week to 2 weeks.
-The bank offer you by default giro and visa card with no yearly fees.
-You can use your VISA card to withdraw in any european country with being charged extra money.
-If you have a partner they can also offer him cards having acces to your account.
-Intersted?
+It's also an online bank with no physical branches.
+Opening an account costs nothing but it may takes from one to two weeks.
+The bank offers a Giro and Visa card with no yearly fees.
+You can use your VISA card to withdraw for free in any European country.
+If you have a partner they can also have extra cards for.
+Interested?
 Start [here](https://produkte.banking.ing-diba.de/pub/girokonto-einzelkonto).

 ## Other options